-The U.S., Great Britain and other Western nations have been involved in various wars around the Middle-East in the past years.
-To make sure public support for these wars continue, movies keep promoting the concept that killing Arabs is cool.
+The U.S., Great Britain, and other Western nations have been involved in various wars around the Middle-East in the past years.
+To make sure public support for these wars continues, movies keep promoting the concept that killing Arabs is cool.

 The rest of the movie has nothing to do with the Middle East.
 It was just an introduction to the world of propaganda you are about to witness.

-Let’s first look at how Kingsman are a romanticized version of the occult elite bloodlines.
+Let’s first look at how Kingsman is a romanticized version of the occult elite bloodlines.

 Kingsman: How the Elite Wants You to Perceive Them